bessagroup/f3dasm/docs/source/rst_doc_files/classes/datageneration/datagenerator.rst

 * :code:`sequential`: regular for-loop over each of the :class:`~f3dasm.ExperimentSample` objects in order
 * :code:`parallel`: utilizing the multiprocessing capabilities (with the `pathos <https://pathos.readthedocs.io/en/latest/pathos.html>`_ multiprocessing library), each :class:`~f3dasm.ExperimentSample` object is run in a separate core
 * :code:`cluster`: utilizing the multiprocessing capabilities, each :class:`~f3dasm.ExperimentSample` object is run in a separate node.
 After completion of an sample, the node will automatically pick the next available sample.
 More information on this mode can be found in the :ref:`cluster-mode` section.
+* :code:`cluster_parallel`: Combination of the :code:`cluster` and :code:`parallel` mode.
+Each node will run multiple samples in parallel.

 Implement your simulator
 ^^^^^^^^^^^^^^^^^^^^^^^^